 Prefecture (都道府県) → City/District (市・区・町) → Area/Smaller District (丁目) → Block (番) → Building Number (号)

-For example, a fictitious address would be:
+For example, a fictional address would be:

 東京都新宿区西新宿2丁目8番1号

-(Tokyo, Shinjuku district, Nishishinjuku 2-chome, Block 8, Building 1)
+(Tokyo, Shinjuku Ward, Nishishinjuku 2-chome, Block 8, Building 1)

-In contrast to western addresses, where a street number indicates a sequence, buildings in Japan are numbered according to their order of construction within the block.
+In contrast to Western addresses, where a street number indicates a sequence, buildings in Japan are numbered according to their order of construction within the block.
 This means that neighboring numbers may not be physically close.

 Difference Between Cities and Smaller Areas